ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-code-tuning.md

 It is also true that tracking the last swap position can substantially improve the best case cost.
-In fact, tracking the last swap position makes the best case cost of Bubble Sort to be only $O(n)$.
+In fact, tracking the last swap position makes the best case cost of Bubble sort to be only $O(n)$.
 But going out of one's way to artificially improve the best case has dubious value if doing so imposes additional cost on nearly all other inputs.
 Note that we could nominally convert *any* sorting algorithm to have a best-case cost of $O(n)$ by simply adding code at the beginning that checks if the list is already sorted.
 It should be obvious that this is a waste of time, even though it has the (small) possibility of winning big.
-Unlike Insertion Sort whose best case cost is naturally $O(n)$ and whose time increases in proportion to how "out of order" the list is, the number of iterations avoided by swap checking in Bubble Sort is sensitive to the detailed placements of the out-of-order records.
+Unlike Insertion sort whose best case cost is naturally $O(n)$ and whose time increases in proportion to how "out of order" the list is, the number of iterations avoided by swap checking in Bubble sort is sensitive to the detailed placements of the out-of-order records.
 In fact, if we took a sorted list and moved the smallest value to the end, then there would be no benefit from swap checking whatsoever.

 ### Selection sort

-Finally, let's consider Selection Sort.
-The table shows foremost that Selection Sort can be viewed as a far better optimization to Bubble Sort than tracking the last swap position.
-That is, tracking the position of the largest element and performing one swap to put it into place is a far better optimization to Bubble Sort than tracking the position of the last swap seen.
-The table also shows that Selection Sort is faster in the average case than Insertion Sort when implemented in Python.
+Finally, let's consider Selection sort.
+The table shows foremost that Selection sort can be viewed as a far better optimization to Bubble sort than tracking the last swap position.
+That is, tracking the position of the largest element and performing one swap to put it into place is a far better optimization to Bubble sort than tracking the position of the last swap seen.
+The table also shows that Selection sort is faster in the average case than Insertion sort when implemented in Python.
 Evidently, the cost to swap is high for Python.

-Our original Selection Sort implementation is written to make a call to `swap` even if the current record is already in its correct location.
+Our original Selection sort implementation is written to make a call to `swap` even if the current record is already in its correct location.
 For example, if the record with the largest value is already in the rightmost array position, then `selectionSort` will still call `swap` with the two position parameters being the same.
 The net effect is that the work done by `swap` will not change anything in the array, and this is a waste of time.
-Thus, the total number of swaps done by Selection Sort is always $n-1$ in the best, average and worst cases.
-It might seem like a good idea to test if the positions are the same before calling `swap`, especially since Selection Sort's claim to fame is its low number of swaps.
+Thus, the total number of swaps done by Selection sort is always $n-1$ in the best, average and worst cases.
+It might seem like a good idea to test if the positions are the same before calling `swap`, especially since Selection sort's claim to fame is its low number of swaps.
 Actually, we can't expect this to ever make much difference since we are talking about $O(n)$ actions within
 $O(n^2)$ total steps, an inconsequential fraction.
 The other